YuvrajSingh-mist/NeatRL/README.md

 ---

 ## Features
-- **RL Hub**: Upload and share your trained RL models with standardized library support
+- **Leaderboard**: Upload and share your trained RL models with standardized library support
-- **RL Arena**: Competitive multiplayer battles between user-uploaded models
+- **RL Evaluation**: Competitive multiplayer evaluations between user-uploaded models
 - **Real-time leaderboard**: Redis-sorted sets with DB durability fallback
 - **Asynchronous evaluation**: Celery worker executes user submissions in an isolated Docker container
 - **Safe execution**: Containers run with no network, memory/CPU/pids limits, and capability drops
 - **Persistent storage**: PostgreSQL for submissions and durable leaderboard entries
 - **Object storage**: Supabase Storage for user-submitted scripts and models
-- **Gradio UI**: Simple web app to submit agents, check status, view leaderboards, and battle in the arena
+- **Web Interface**: Simple web app to submit agents, check status, view leaderboards, and evaluation in the evaluation
 - **Dockerized**: One command to bring up the full stack

 ---